We celebrate one of America's greatest historians with an anthology of his writing.

 Welsh designer Patrick Mulder created a haunting image of Vladimir Putin with Hitler's moustache.

-It was a challenging couple of months after the flood, but our offices will soon be operational again.
+It was a challenging couple of months after the flood, but our office will soon be operational again.

-Hurricane Ida flooded our offices and caused enormous damage.
+Hurricane Ida flooded our office and caused enormous damage.

 Facebook and Google have repeatedly blocked American Heritage's content because they can't tell the difference between Russian trolls and a trusted, award-winning magazine.

-Here is probably the most wide-ranging look at Presidential misbehavior ever published in a magazine.
+Here is probably the most wide-ranging look at presidential misbehavior ever published in a magazine.

 We asked ten historians in this issue to give us their assessments of Donald Trump's accomplishments, both good and bad.